We are always looking for new instrumentalists!

 - Brief sight-reading excerpt provided at the time of audition by the committee

-Rehearsal takes place every Wednesday from September through our final performance in May, at Most Holy Redeemer Church:
+Rehearsal takes place on Wednesdays from September through mid-May, at Most Holy Redeemer Church:

 120 Russell St, Hadley, MA 01035